davidsetyanugraha/c3-assignment2/README.md

 # Cluster and Cloud Computing, Team 14, Assignment 2 Sem 1 2019

 This is a repository for Cluster and Cloud Computing Assignment 2.
-It is made with a collective effort from all 5 members:
+It was made with a collective effort from all 5 members below.

 1. Dading Zainal Gusti
 2. David Setyanugraha